cloudmesh/useful-introduction_to_cloud-2015/docs/source/notebook/cloudmesh/cm/A_cm.rst

 Let us now demonstrate a common error by not using proper quoting.
 This occurs when you use option flags with the command.
 Here our current parser is unable to distinguish between the options passed to cm and the options as used in the cm command.
+You see the usage message that we do not have a --column in the cm command.
+To avoid thie use the " " as previously shown.

 .. code:: python